checkly/theheadless.dev/blog/posts/basics-performance.md

   - performance
 ---

-Over the course of recent years, the need for fast, responsive applications has been precipitated by the fact that web access has [largely shifted away](https://gs.statcounter.com/platform-market-share/desktop-mobile-tablet/worldwide/2019) from faster and better connected desktop machines to less powerful, slower mobile devices.
+The need for fast and responsive applications has never been greater because of the move from [desktop to mobile](https://gs.statcounter.com/platform-market-share/desktop-mobile-tablet/worldwide/2019).
 Still, web applications have been increasing in [complexity and size](https://httparchive.org/reports/page-weight), with rising load times.
 It is therefore clear why the topic of webpage performance is more popular today than it likely ever was.

 This article aims at giving a practical introduction to the whys and hows of web performance, without getting lost in the depth or breadth of this massive topic.